-Consult an experienced attorney specializing in theft law for advice on how to lessen the impact of your arrest
+Consult with experienced theft lawyers for advice on how to lessen the impact of your arrest

 As experienced attorneys who have helped many individuals resolve California theft crimes, My Rights Law knows how to place you in the best possible position in light of your circumstances.
 Remember, whether it’s a misdemeanor petty theft charge or felony grand theft charge, we have a theft lawyer here to help you today.
 To learn more, reach out to My Rights Law by calling (888) 702-8882 or sending a message through our secure web form.

 When you are charged with a theft offense in California, the consequences can be severe.
 At My Rights Law, we understand how stressful it can be to face such charges and will fight tirelessly to protect your legal rights.
 It is important to have a criminal defense lawyer who is not only knowledgeable and experienced in California’s criminal justice system but also someone who will fight aggressively for your rights.
 At My Rights Law, we are committed to providing the highest quality legal representation and criminal defense services to individuals charged with theft crimes in California.